 What Does MFA Look Like?

 You’ve probably already encountered MFA without realizing it.
 Any website that utilizes verification codes or emails is using a form of MFA.
 A task as simple as changing your Apple ID requires MFA to confirm the new information.
-IT Glue describes instances of MFA that don’t involve technology at all, like showing government ID to verify your identity.
+With the prevalence of data breaches across the globe, MFA can protect your account even if your password is compromised.

-Some sites and servers have their own internal methods of verification, and other MFA methods may require special hardware.
+Some sites and servers have their own internal methods of verification, and other MFA methods may require special hardware, such as badge readers.
 These are useful for businesses and organizations that use specialized systems to access confidential databases.
 This includes cashiers logging into their retail system or technicians scanning an ID card to pull up your file during a dentist visit.

 What Are the Benefits of MFA?

-Once hackers get their hands on your login credentials, it’s easy to mine data from your other accounts.
-MFA acts as a barrier to the hacker by assuring the identity of the user attempting to login.
-By using a secure method of authentication like Touch ID or Face ID on your smart phone, unless an unauthorized user has your fingerprint or face, it’s impossible for them to authenticate using your device.
+If hackers get their hands on your login credentials, it’s easy to mine data from your other accounts.
+MFA acts as a barrier to the hacker by confirming the identity of the user attempting to login through secondary security measures.
+In this way, even if your password was compromised, it would be useless without physical access to your authentication device or account.

 MFA is beneficial for companies who have employees on the go or working remotely.
 Using multiple layers of authentication allow remote employees to securely access encrypted data from unfamiliar networks and devices.